 Current body of work must be displayed starting from creation date of 2012 forward.
 Work created before 2012 will be considered reproductions and would have to adhere to the reproduction guidelines.

 No mass-production or manufactured work is permitted.

 All work must be designed and executed by the accepted artist(s).
-It is the work by the artist that is juried, therefore any change in the body of the work by the artist is not considered juried and may not be sold unless approved by the Festival Director.
+It is the work by the artist that is juried, therefore any change in the body of the work by the artist is not considered juried and may not be sold unless approved by the Event Director.

 Artists are required to display an Artist Statement including a photograph of the artist in their booth during the Festival.

 Artists may apply in multiple categories.
 Each medium is evaluated separately.
 If you apply in more than one category, only the booth slide may be repeated.

 A picture ID is required at artist check–in by all artists accepted to exhibit, including collaborating artists.
 In addition, the Festival reserves the right to check ID’s each day of the Festival to ensure the artist is present.